motoki317/logic-evaluator/README.md

 No algorithm for SAT solving used, this program directly checks all 2^n patterns (n: number of variables).

 ### Allowed Operators
-You can use these operators to construct a clause.
+You can use these operators to construct a sentence.
 Other characters are not supported and will be considered variables.
 - NOT `¬`
 - AND `∧`
 - OR `∨`